How To & Education | Real Estate Tools

 - Set up weekly, monthly and quarterly processes to keep your hyperlocal marketing engine running—this might be weekly phone calls, monthly mailers, and quarterly reviews of results

 Hyperlocal marketing for real estate agents

 As a real estate agent, you want to grow a client base with your ideal clients.
-Maybe that’s all cash buyers.
-Maybe it’s first time homebuyers.
-These three components will help your formulate the only real estate agent marketing plan you’ll ever need.
+Maybe that’s all-cash buyers.
+Maybe it’s first-time homebuyers.
+These three components will help you formulate the only real estate agent marketing plan you’ll ever need.

 The right message for real estate agents